Rosettea/Hilbish/docs/api/terminal.md

 </a>
 </h4>

-Saves the current state of the terminal
+Saves the current state of the terminal.
 #### Parameters
 This function has no parameters.
 </div>